Vanity Fare

-Vanity Fare (Note: often misspelled Vanity Fair, due to the similarity of the novel and magazine title) are an English pop/rock group formed in 1966.
-They released the million-selling song "Hitchin' a Ride", which became a worldwide hit in 1970.
+Vanity Fare (Note: often misspelled Vanity Fair, due to the similarity of the novel and magazine title) is an English pop/rock group formed in 1966.
+It released the million-selling song "Hitchin' a Ride", which became a worldwide hit in 1970.

 Career

 Formation

 School friends Trevor Brice (born 12 February 1945, Rochester, Kent, England) (vocals), Tony Goulden (born Anthony Goulden, 21 November 1942, Rochester) (guitar), Dick Allix (born Richard Allix, 3 May 1945, Gravesend, Kent) (drums), and Tony Jarrett (born Anthony Jarrett, 4 September 1943, in Rochester, Kent) (bass) formed the band in Kent in 1966, originally calling themselves The Avengers.
 Under that name, with Lee Fairbrother, Willum (born 15 July 1948, in Chatham, Kent (drums) [1964-68], they recorded a number of demos, including "Marianne", with record producer Joe Meek, but none were ever released.
 After that, they changed their name to The Sages and had one 45 single release on the RCA Victor label (47–8760), with "In The Beginning" on the A side and "I'm Not Going To Cry" on the B side.
 They played local clubs and were spotted by entrepreneur Roger Easterby, who became their manager and producer.
 Having changed the name of the band to Vanity Fare (Dick Allix, taking over the sticks from Lee Fairbrother in 1968), after the novel Vanity Fair by William Makepeace Thackeray, they signed to Larry Page's Page One Records.